basho/basho_docs/source/languages/en/riak/ops/advanced/upgrading-search-2.md

     riak-admin search aae-status
     ```

     Eventually all partitions will be exchanged (or buckets re-indexed).
+You'll know this when there are no listed statuses.

 7. Next, call the following command that will give HTTP and PB query control to the new Riak Search.